euctrl-pru/website/metadata/dataset/_template.md

 If necessary, a longer and more detailed description with references, diagrams, whatevwer.
 It usually covers more than just one line!
+Any citation see [@bibitem] will be properly mentioned in the References section (the last in the page.)

 A final paragraph on where this dataset is used.